On the Influence of Parallax Effects in Thick Silicon Sensors in Coherent Diffraction Imaging: Modeling the Spatial Response - Point Spread Function

 Our simulation treats X-ray absorption, the subsequent charge transport, and collection processes in the fully depleted sensor bulk separately, enabling us to distinguish their contributions to the PSF.
 We model the X-ray electromagnetic interaction using the Geant4 toolkit Version 10 \citep{geant4,Allison:2006a}.
 We are using the Livermore physics list to simulate photon and electron interaction.
 For each AOI, the sensor was illuminated with $10^5$ photons striking the entrance window at the POI, located at $x_{\text{POI}}= 100\,\mu\text{m}$ and $y_{\text{POI}} =100\,\mu\text{m}$ (marked with a red dot) as shown in the coordinate systems in Fig.~\ref{Fig:PSF-vs-Energy-AOI}.

 The resulting normalized PSFs for four different photon energies and six AOIs are shown in Fig.~\ref{Fig:PSF-vs-Energy-AOI} on a logarithmic color scale.
-As evident, for perpendicular incidence ($2\Theta = 0^\circ$), the PSF diameter decreases with increasing photon energy.
+As evident, for the perpendicular incidence ($2\Theta = 0^\circ$), the PSF diameter decreases with increasing photon energy.
 This aligns with expectations, as higher-energy photons are absorbed deeper in the sensor bulk, reducing the drift distance and time for the charge cloud to spread due to diffusion and Coulomb repulsion.
 As the angle of incidence exceeds $10^\circ$, the PSF adopts an elongated drop-like shape with a narrow tail from photons likely absorbed deeper in the sensor's bulk.
 Fluorescent X-rays or kinetic electrons scattered in the sensor material contribute to the weak tail far from the primary POI.
-When the attenuation length is comparable to the sensor thickness, the PSF's lateral extension is limited, resulting in a sharp cutoff at the right tail.
-This occurs for a $500\,\mu\text{m}$ thick sensor with photon energies above $15\,\text{keV}$.
+As the photon energy increases, their penetration depth increases, and the photons are most likely absorbed close to the pixel structure.
+As a consequence the PSF maximum moves away from the POI to the tail of the PSF (compare Fig. \ref{Fig:PSF-vs-Energy-AOI} panels b) and c) for, e.g., $2\Theta=40^{\circ}$).